SAVE THE DATES FOR THE 2021 FESTIVAL

 -Information on any art-making, art-loving events that may be scheduled for the weekend of the festival.

-Thanks to all of the sponsors that have agreed to continue their support regardless of the main festival not happening.
+Thanks to all of the sponsors that have agreed to continue their support regardless of the big in-person event being a little different this year.
 We will be using these funds to provide programming as it becomes appropriate and extend the celebration throughout the year!

 The Salem Arts Festival is a joint project of Salem Main Streets and Creative Collective – Salem Main Streets is funded in part by the City of Salem, Kimberley Driscoll, Mayor and the U.S. Dept. of Housing and Urban Development.
 The Salem Main Street Initiative is a preservation-based, volunteer-driven strategy for commercial district revitalization.
 The Creative Collective connects creativity, community and commerce through a series of traditional and non-traditional marketing efforts, advocacy, events and resources.